 This blog post is about an unauthenticated arbitrary file upload in the TI WooCommerce Wishlist plugin.
-If you're a TI WooCommerce Wishlist user, deactivate and delete the plugin since there is no patched version available.
+If you're a TI WooCommerce Wishlist user, please update the plugin to at least version 2.10.0 (Update: 5th June 2025).

-All paid Patchstack users are protected from this vulnerability.
-Sign up for the free Community account first, to scan for vulnerabilities and apply protection for only $5 / site per month with Patchstack.
+All Patchstack users are protected from this vulnerability.
 For plugin developers, we have security audit services and Enterprise API for hosting companies.

 About TI WooCommerce Wishlist plugin